 The Doy Leale McCall Rare Book and Manuscript Library

-IMPORTANT: While the majority of our collections are described on our manuscript and photograph indexes (see "Guide to Collections"), this website only provides in-depth information on select collections.
-We encourage patrons to call, email, or drop by to inquire about other collections we may have.
+IMPORTANT: While the majority of our collections are described for ease of use (see "Guide to Collections"), not all of our finding aids are accessible online.
+We encourage patrons to call, email, or drop by for assistance with their research needs.
 New material arrives almost daily.